-Each month, we gather at a local library somewhere in Marin to discuss a book selected for its focus on issues related to racial justice.
-Book selections and library locations are posted at least one month in advance, to allow you the opportunity to read the book!
+Each month, we gather at a local library somewhere in Marin where we read and discuss books that center race, racism, privilege, and whiteness.
+Book selections and library locations are posted at least one month in advance, to allow you time to order and read the book!

 This is an open discussion group for anyone interested in discussing the topics raised, and if you haven’t had a chance to finish reading, please come anyway — the discussions are always lively and engaging.
 We try to set up the discussions at different libraries so that folks from all around the county feel welcome to participate.

 This month’s book discussion: